Canon XTi vs Pentax K-3

 Studio photographers will appreciate that the Pentax K-3 (unlike the XTi) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the XTi and the K-3 have been discontinued, but can regularly be found used on eBay.
+Both the XTi and the K-3 have been discontinued, but can regularly be found used on ebay.
 The XTi was replaced by the Canon Xsi, while the K-3 was followed by the Pentax K-3 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon XTi Manual (free pdf) or the online Pentax K-3 Manual.
+Further information on the features and operation of the XTi and K-3 can be found, respectively, in the Canon XTi Manual (free pdf) or the online Pentax K-3 Manual.

 So how do things add up?
 Is the Canon XTi better than the Pentax K-3 or vice versa?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS Rebel XTi:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.